ekincixyz/farconnect.github.io/_posts/2023-11-18-farconnect-istanbul.md

 Huge thank you for their financial support!

 <a href="https://blocto.io/" target="_blank" style="font-size: 16px;"><u>Blocto</u></a>
-Aims to make the Web3 community more accessible
+Aims to make the Web3 community more accessible.
 <a href="https://www.eventcaster.xyz/" target="_blank" style="color: #008000; text-decoration: none;">www.blocto.io/</a>

 <a href="https://www.eventcaster.xyz/" target="_blank" style="font-size: 16px;"><u>Eventcaster</u></a>